 So, here are the most important requirements for a company that sells online learning:

 - Automation — You’ll be miserable and spending sleepless nights as soon as your company starts to grow if you ignore this critical requirement.
 You want the entire process of administering one, hundreds, or thousands of learners to be as automated as possible.
 Ideally, you want your learners to self-register, automatically be enrolled in the appropriate course or curricula, receive a certificate upon completion, and be notified of recertification requirements, if any, at a later date.
 In addition, you want the tracking of the learners’ progress to be automated.
-Rather than having to log into the system to see learners’ progress, you want the system to automatically and regularly push reports to you so that you can quickly glance then when needed.
+Rather than having to log into the system to see learners’ progress, you want the system to automatically and regularly push reports to you so that you can quickly glance at them when needed.

 - Ability to provide self-paced as well as instructor-led courses — You may be thinking right now that you’ll only be offering self-paced online courses.
 Your needs may change.
-In a a few months, you may want to provide live virtual tutoring to learners for an additional fee (smart!).
+In a few months, you may want to provide live virtual tutoring to learners for an additional fee (smart!).
 Keep your future options open by choosing a system that will support instructor-led, either traditional face-to-face or virtual, as well as self-paced, learning.

 - SaaS: You don’t want to be wasting your time on configuring your technology.
 You have better things to do than installing modules and tinkering with settings or paying someone to do these things for you.
 Select a product hosted by a provider and let them deal with ensuring that the technology is always running smoothly.